Protest for Palestinian statehood

 Two days later, Prime Minister Anthony Albanese announced Australia’s support for the Palestinian state, with his hope for a two-state solution, a ceasefire in Gaza and release of hostages.

-At the protest organised by the Free Palestine Dandenong Action, more than 200 kids, youth, families, elderly, activists marched to Bruce MP Julian Hill’s office to Harmony Square and back to Dandenong Market.
+At the protest organised by the Free Palestine Dandenong, more than 200 kids, youth, families, elderly, activists marched to Bruce MP Julian Hill’s office to Harmony Square and back to Dandenong Market.

 A young Palestinian survivor, Leyan spoke of experiencing Israel’s assaults and killings of Palestinians in Gaza, along with Dr Mohammad Mainul Khan a rural generalist medical practitioner who recently volunteered in the few remaining hospitals in Gaza.